ThomasSchinca/shapefinder/README.md

 # 1. Random shape with a given window length
 shape.set_random_shape(window=10)   # in this exemple, the shape has 10 random values between 0 and 1

+# 2. Shape drawn by user
+shape.draw_shape(window=10) # in this exemple, a pop up appears to let the user draw the shape wanted with a 10 timestamp window.

-# 2. Shape based on values given by user (list, series or numpy format)
+# 3. Shape based on values given by user (list, series or numpy format)
 shape.set_shape([0,0.5,1,0.5,0])   # in this exemple, the shape has 5 values that draw an "up-and-down" shape.

-# 3. Shape drawn by user
-shape.draw_shape(window=10) # in this exemple, a pop up appears to let the user draw the shape wanted with a 10 timestamp window.

 ### Visualize the shape created
-shape.plot()    # A figure is created with
+shape.plot()    # A figure is created

 ```